salesforce/best/docs/content/docs/continuous-integration.md

     command: yarn perf --compareStats ${BASE_COMMIT} ${TARGET_COMMIT} --gitIntegration
 ```

-Here we have a Yarn command called `perf` which is essentially an alias to the Best CLI.
-You can see that first we run Best to measure the performance of our new code from the Pull Request.

-Then, we run `best --compareStats` and pass a base commit which is the newest commit from master, and a target commit which is the newest commit from our PR.
-Lastly we pass the `--gitIntegration` flag so that Best will update the PR on GitHub.
+The Yarn command `perf` is essentially an alias to the Best CLI.
+Best is first run to benchmark the code of the new Pull Request.
+Then `best --compareStats` is run with a base commit from `master` and a target commit from the PR.
+The `--gitIntegration` flag causes Best to post the results on the pull request on Github.

 ::: tip
-We **highly** encourage you to use a remote runner when running your benchmarks because otherwise there is no way to guarantee reproducible results.
-Please check out the guide on [running remotely](/guide/running-remotely) to see how to do this.
+It is **highly** recommended to use a remote runner for your benchmarks to guarantee reproducible results.
+Check out the guide on [running remotely](/guide/running-remotely) to see how this is setup.
 :::

 ## External Storage
-The last thing to keep in mind when running Best in your CI workflow is that we encourage you to use an external storage provider to store the artifacts that Best generates.
-This means you do not have to re-build your benchmarks every time we run the comparison.
-We currently support storing the artifacts on AWS.
+When running Best in your CI workflow is it recommended to use an external storage provider for the artifacts generated by Best.
+This avoids rebuilding the benchmark results to run the comparison.
+Best supports storing the artifacts on AWS.

-To enable this pass the `--externalStorage`:
+To enable this pass the `--externalStorage` flag:
 ```sh
 best --compareStats ${BASE_COMMIT} ${TARGET_COMMIT} --externalStorage=@best/store-aws
 ```

-You must also set the `AWS_BUCKET_NAME` environment variable so that Best knows where to look for your artifacts.
-Additionally, you must make your bucket publicly accessible so that Best can read and write into it.
+You must also set the `AWS_BUCKET_NAME` environment variable so Best knows where to find your artifacts.
+The bucket must be publicly accessible so that Best can read and write into it.

 ::: important
 This is necessary if you want to use a [remote runner](/guide/running-remotely) to run your benchmarks.